MartinWitt/laughing-train/mining/tsunami-security-scanner.md

    *
    * @param httpRequest the HTTP request to be sent by this client.
    * @param networkService the {@link NetworkService} proto to be used for the HOST header.
-   * @return the response returned from the HTTP server.
+   * @return the future for the response to be returned from the HTTP server.
-   * @throws IOException if an I/O error occurs during the HTTP request.
+   */
 ```

 ### JavadocReference